BBVA/kapow/docs/source/tutorial/tutorial05.rst

 **Senior**

-  :program:`jq` is a wonderful tool for working with :any:`JSON` data from the command line.
-With :program:`jq` you can extract data from a :any:`JSON` document and it also allows you to generate a well-formed :any:`JSON` document.
+  :program:`jq` is a wonderful tool for working with `JSON` data from the command line.
+With :program:`jq` you can extract data from a `JSON` document and it also allows you to generate a well-formed `JSON` document.

 **Junior**

   Let's use it, then!

-  How can we generate a :any:`JSON` document with :program:`jq`?
+  How can we generate a `JSON` document with :program:`jq`?

 **Senior**